bart-sysf/yii2-key-helper/README.md

 [![GitHub issues](https://img.shields.io/github/issues/blurrywindows/yii2-key-helper.svg)](https://github.com/blurrywindows/yii2-key-helper/issues)

 This is a Yii 2 extension that may be used to generate unique keys.
-This kit is in development.
-Please do not use it yet!
-[Would you like to contribute?](#how-to-contribute)

 ## TABLE OF CONTENTS
 * [Features](#features)